James makes instant impact with historic Everton debut | Goal.com

 Dominic Calvert-Lewin sealed three points for Ancelotti's charges with a fine header from Lucas Digne's free-kick 55 minutes into the clash, while the Toffees also squandered a number of excellent chances to extend their advantage.

-A large proportion of those came directly from the left boost of the Colombia international, who thrived on the right side of an attacking trident completed by Calvert-Lewin and Richarlison.
+A large proportion of those came directly from the left boot of the Colombia international, who thrived on the right side of an attacking trident completed by Calvert-Lewin and Richarlison.

 James created no less than five chances before being withdrawn in a late substitution, more than any other player on the pitch.